-- 1) To ensure successful engagement of families occurs early in the process with the identification of the families vision, strengths and potential barriers to success; - 2) To clarify with the family the reasons for DCF/Brevard Family Partnership involvement; - 3) To focus on the safety and permanency needs of the child; - 4) To ensure the family drives the process in identifying needs; - 5) To ensure the family has access, voice, and ownership of their plan; - 6) To clarify expectations for behavioral change with all persons involved; - 7) To acknowledge the family's strengths and commitment to their child; - 8) To document the families' accomplishments; - 9) To form community-based, culturally sensitive support groups that will provide on going support to the family; - 10) To identify community resources that can provide assistance to the family.
+- 1) Ensure successful engagement of families occurs early in the process, with the identification of the family's vision, strengths and potential barriers to success; - 2) Clarify with the family the reasons for Brevard C.A.R.E.S. involvement; - 3) Focus on the safety and permanency needs of the child; - 4) Ensure the family drives the process in identifying needs; - 5) Ensure the family has access, voice, and ownership of their plan; - 6) Clarify expectations for behavioral change with all persons involved: - Acknowledge the family's strengths and commitment to their child; - 8) Document the families' accomplishments; - 9) Form community-based, culturally sensitive support groups that will provide ongoing support to the family; and - 10) Identify community resources that can provide assistance to the family.